 Seeing as this was the age (11mos.) of our very first flight with our daughter, I had so many.
 Would she scream the entire time?
 How would it be feeding her?
 What if she put everything in her mouth?
 It was preparing for that trip that provided the inspiration for this site, and my being part worrywart/part control freak certainly never helps matters.
 All my issues were compounded by the fact that our charter airline, the now-defunct Skyservice, had the most miniscule seat pitch I have ever encountered.
 My knees dug into the seat in front of us, and my husband (very tall at 6’7″) could not unfold himself at all.
 Later flights with Bub at this stage were worrisome to me simply because he was and is SO.
 BUSY.
 Even a seasoned flyer such as myself got pangs thinking about those upcoming flights.

 As a first-timer, in spite of the ridiculously tight seating, our daughter flew well – well enough for us to be encouraged to create this site and hopefully inspire, motivate, and help other families to do the same.
-It was based on this trip that I wrote the 5 Ts To Happy Travel With Tots, which outlines in a nutshell pretty much everything we did and do when flying with babies.
+It was based on this trip that I wrote the 5 Ts To Happy Travel With Tots, which outlines in a nutshell pretty much everything we did and do when flying with an infant.
 Our carry-on was full of food and toys and distractions – and while it was certainly more than the magazine and bottle of water in my pre-baby flights, it really was not unmanageable.
 On our flights with Bub at that age, I was much busier.
 In spite of it being nap time, on our flight home from Cuba my arms got quite the workout as I acted as a human jolly jumper for pretty much the entire duration.
-But he was happy and relatively quiet, save for some happy squeals, so I was happy for small mercies.
+But he was cheerful and relatively quiet, save for some happy squeals, so I was grateful for small mercies.
 We always used the change of clothes we’d brought with us for baby – diaper fails being a standard for us whenever it’s inconvenient.
 I always had a few extra jars on hand of their favourite foods, and in the case of my daughter some extra formula for feeds in case of delays.
 Nursing Bub on all of our journeys could not have been easier or more convenient, and I’m pleased to state that we received nary a stink-eye from anyone due to nursing in public.
 For take-off and landings I usually nursed Bub, or he drank from a sippy of water or used his pacifier.
-Neither of my kids have ever seemed concerned about their ears while flying (knock on wood!).
+Pain from ear pressure is a common concern when flying with an infant, but neither of my kids have ever seemed troubled by their ears while flying (knock on wood!).

 And also as with flying with a newborn or flying with a younger baby, changes of clothes are recommended for baby and you, as well as plastic bags to put them in.
 Again, your carry-on bag will be quite full of diapers (and possibly bottles) as well as toys or snacks.
 If you’re well into solids, the small foil packets of food are so much easier to travel with than jars.
 If baby is bottle-fed, the weight of the pre-made formula may outweigh the convenience of not having to mix it.
 Personally I’d travel with the can of formula powder (easier going through security as well) and mix it with bottled water once you’re at the gate.
 You’re now in or getting close to the stage of the dried cereal – those little Os work wonders as both distraction and nourishment!